GPS Fleet Management Cost Overview

 Total Cost of Ownership (TCO) Analysis

-TCO encompasses initial investment, ongoing costs, upgrades, and system replacement over 3-5 years.
+TCO solution initial investment, ongoing costs, upgrades, and system replacement over 3-5 years.
 Consider direct and indirect costs for accurate analysis.

 TCO Components